 Dr. Lowe’s active leadership and commitment to the IU Northwest campus and the greater Northwest Indiana region have contributed to significant campus milestones, including an all-time enrollment high of nearly 6,400 students experienced during the fall 2013 semester, the campus’s sixth consecutive year of increased enrollment.

-Approval of a new $45 million academic building achieves an important campus priority.
-The building, set to open in the summer of 2016, will serve the educational needs of both IU Northwest and Ivy Tech-Northwest students, strengthening the partnership between the two institutions and enhancing the transfer-student pathway.
+Approval of the design for the new $45 million Arts & Sciences building achieves an important campus priority.
+The building, set to open in 2017, will serve the educational needs of both IU Northwest and Ivy Tech-Northwest students, strengthening the partnership between the two institutions and enhancing the transfer-student pathway.

 As one of Northwest Indiana’s anchors, Dr. Lowe has redoubled the campus’s strategic commitment to community-based engagement.
-During the 2012-2013 academic year, an estimated 2,100 students contributed more than 126,000 service hours, demonstrated through course work and projects that were integral to the academic experience.
+In 2013, an estimated 2,100 students contributed more than 126,000 service hours, demonstrated through course work and projects that were integral to the academic experience.

 Dr. Lowe’s involvement in the Northwest Indiana community reflects IU Northwest’s commitment to the future of the region.
-He co-chairs One Region and is a member of the boards of the Urban League of Northwest Indiana, South Shore Arts, Lakeshore Public Media and Indiana Campus Compact.
+He co-chaired One Region during 2012-14 and is a member of the boards of the Urban League of Northwest Indiana, South Shore Arts, and Lakeshore Public Media.
+He is the 2014-15 chair of the Indiana Campus Compact board.
+He was a member of the Northwest Indiana Trauma Center & Academic Medical Center Feasibility Study Steering Committee in 2013-14.

 Dr. Lowe has also served as Vice President for Academic Affairs at The College of Saint Rose, Albany, N.Y.; Dean of the College of Liberal Arts at Detroit; and Dean of Graduate Studies at Chicago State University.
 His career includes administrative appointments at State University of New York at Cortland and Lake Erie College, Ohio.